Event Overview

 - Charging cables.
 There will be dedicated charging stations inside.

 - Personal nutrition and water, including a table and esky.
-In addition to aid station supplies, tables and fridges available inside the Exhibition Pavilion
+In addition to aid station supplies, tables and fridges are available inside the Exhibition Pavilion.

-- Chair and optional shelter if setting up outside
+- Chair and shelter if setting up outside

 - A waterproof rain jacket